hfarooqui/knowledge_base/docs/aws.md

 **CloudFormation, CloudTrail, TrustedServices are important for SAA exam**

 ####Media Services (NEW)
-  - **ElasticEncoder** Takes a Video recorded on Mac and resizes it to make sure it looks good on Android
+  - **Elastic Transcoder** Takes a Video recorded on Mac and resizes it to make sure it looks good on Android
   - **MediaConvert**
   - **MediaLive**
   - **MediaPackage**